sukeerthm/MegaIO/README.md

   12. Go to File manager and validate file is restored

 #AUTOMATION TEST 2- IMPLEMENTATION
-  1.Use Chromeoptions to change the download directory to "linuxDownloads"
+  1. Use Chromeoptions to change the download directory to "linuxDownloads"
   2. Navigate to the https://mega.nz/desktop and select linux platform
   3. Before downloading the versions, empty the download directory "linuxDownloads"
   4. Select each version and download